André Previn, Musical Polymath, Has Died At Age 89

 Previn wrote a tune in the 1950s.
 In the vernacular of the day, he called it "Like Young."
 His Hollywood friend, the great lyricist Ira Gershwin, was critical.
 "Don't you know it should be "As Young?" asked Gershwin.
 Previn loved that story — from his jazz side.

-Tim Page, a Pulitzer-prize-winning former music critic and professor of journalism and music at the University of Southern California, says that jazz was just one side of the multi-talented artist.
+Tim Page, a Pulitzer Prize-winning former music critic and professor of journalism and music at the University of Southern California, says that jazz was just one side of the multitalented artist.
 "He really seriously distinguished himself in a lot of different fields.
 He was not one of these people who came in and shook up one field forever and ever," Page notes.

 Previn began his musical life "like young."
 Born in Berlin on April 6, 1929, as Andreas Ludwig Priwin, he grew up in Los Angeles.
 His family fled Germany in 1938 and first moved to Paris, and then New York, before landing in Hollywood.
 As a wunderkind teenager, he played piano at the Rhapsody Theatre, improvising scores at silent film screenings.

-"There was one of those huge silent epics which kept vacillating allegorically between Biblical times and the Roaring Twenties, and so I really had to pay attention," Previn told NPR's Weekend Edition in 1991.
+"There was one of those huge silent epics which kept vacillating allegorically between biblical times and the Roaring '20s, and so I really had to pay attention," Previn told NPR's Weekend Edition in 1991.
 "But I noticed that each time they switched venues, as it were, it would stay there for a while.
-So we came out of a Biblical time and back into people Charleston-ing their life away.
+So we came out of a biblical time and back into people Charlestoning their life away.
 And I thought, 'Well, I'm safe for a few minutes.'
 And so I started playing 'Tiger Rag,' and I heard a commotion in the audience, and the manager was storming down the aisle.
 And I took a quick look up on the screen — and I was playing 'Tiger Rag' to the Crucifixion, which was a bad choice.
 And I was out on the pavement about three minutes later."

-When he was 16, in 1944, MGM hired Previn to work on scores for talking films.
-His book No Major Chords is full of stories about those Hollywood years.
+When Previn was 16, in 1944, MGM hired him to work on scores for talking films.
+His book No Minor Chords is full of stories about those Hollywood years.
 Page remembers one about the notoriously difficult Cleveland Orchestra conductor George Szell, who wanted to see how Previn would play with the orchestra.

 There was no piano at hand.
-So, in Page's recounting, Szell said: "Play it on that table top."
+So, in Page's recounting, Szell said: "Play it on that tabletop."

-George Szell threw him out.
+Szell threw him out.
 Previn went back to making music on real instruments — and writing it, too.
 He composed chamber music, concertos and operas, including his 1998 setting of Tennessee Williams' play A Streetcar Named Desire.

 Streetcar premiered in San Francisco, with soprano Renée Fleming playing Blanche DuBois.
 The composer once told NPR's Robert Siegel on All Things Considered how he readied for responses to his new work.

-"Well, I prepared myself by rereading the reviews, for instance, of the opening of Carmen," Previn said to Siegel, referring to the infamous debut of Bizet's now-classic opera.
+"Well, I prepared myself by rereading the reviews, for instance, of the opening of Carmen," Previn said to Siegel, referring to the infamous debut of Bizet's now classic opera.

 "That was a disaster, apparently.
 A flop." responded Siegel.